Looking to become an SEO Specialist in Malaysia but not sure how to get started?

 The SEO-friendliness of themes is determined by the following factors:

-- Valid coding: WordPress themes are developed according to up-to-date coding standards to make it compatible with all browsers.
+- Valid coding: WordPress themes are developed according to up-to-date coding standards to make them compatible with all browsers.
 It also has valid HTML and CSS codes that are compatible with every mobile device.

 - Responsive design: Most WordPress themes are designed to be responsive.
-The responsiveness of your website improves user experience which keeps the visitors engaged and stay longer.
+The responsiveness of your website improves the user experience which keeps the visitors engaged and stay longer.

 There are other SEO-Friendly CMS too.
 But, WordPress is one of the commonly used CMS which does not require technical expertise to handle.